hmcts/div-petitioner-frontend/README.md

 The application will now be running on ```https://localhost:3000```.

-To run the tests and lint, run the following:
+To run the tests and lint, run the following commands:
 ```
 yarn test
 yarn lint